Jasonette/documentation/docs/advanced.md

 Jasonette by default covers most of what you need to build any app you can imagine.
 Also you can even extend its **actions** and **components**, like we discussed above.

-However if you already have an existing code and just want to integrate with Jasonette here and there, that's cool too!
+However if you already have existing code and just want to integrate with Jasonette here and there, that's cool too!
 You don't have to throw away all your existing code and re-write everything just to take advantage of Jasonette!

 ## How it works